wjdenny/wjdenny.github.io/content/@2023guo_ethnic.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "Ethnic enclaves, social capital, and psychological well-being of immigrants: the case of Chinese older immigrants in Chicago"
-  - "Ethnic enclaves, social capital, and psychological well-being of immigrants: the case of Chinese older immigrants in Chicago"
+draft: false
 ---
 # Ethnic enclaves, social capital, and psychological well-being of immigrants: the case of Chinese older immigrants in Chicago